opencanarias/taple-docsite/docs/reference/taple-client-config.md

     Options:
-          --hp <httpport>    Port HTTP for the API REST --apikey <apikey>  API KEY for the api rest server --ui               Flag to activate swagger-ui
+          --hp <httpport>    Port HTTP for the API REST --ui               Flag to activate swagger-ui
           --ha <httpaddr>    Listening ADDR for the API REST -h, --help             Print help